Journey to the Magic Isle

 Journey to the Magic Isle is a 1989 role-playing game supplement for Rolemaster published by Iron Crown Enterprises.

 Contents

 Journey to the Magic Isle is a supplement in which the setting is an island near a treacherous Essence flow.

 Publication history

 Journey to the Magic Isle was written by Timothy Taylor, with a cover by Tony Roberts, and illustrations by Harry Quinn, and was published by Iron Crown Enterprises in 1989 as a 64-page book.

 Reception

-Oliver Johnson reviewed Journey to the Magic Isle for Games International magazine, and gave it 2 1/2 stars out of 5, and stated that "Like the American college campus this University resembles, here are plenty of opportunities for the unwitting to get zapped, particularly by a lich lord, the mad professor of the set."
+Oliver Johnson reviewed four supplements for RoleMaster set in Shadow World at the same time, in the August 1989 issue (#8) of Games International magazine: Journey to the Magic Isle, Demons of the Burning Night, Quellbourne: Land of the Silver Mist, and Tales of the Loremasters.
+Collectively, he concluded "too much of it is of the ‘seen it and done it all before’ variety" and that "Creatures and settings here are the worst side of amorphic[] all mush[sic] together into an unpalatable stew".
+To Journey to the Magic Isle specifically he awarded 2 1/2 stars out of 5, stating "Like the American college campus this University resembles, here are plenty of opportunities for the unwitting to get zapped, particularly by a lich lord, the mad professor of the set."